-Making reference to the ripple crest as the origin of the xy-plane, the vortex centre can be calculated using the following equation (an analogous equation can be written for y):
+Making reference to the ripple crest as the origin of the xy-plane, the vortex center can be calculated using the following equation (an analogous equation can be written for y):

 Analogously, the vortex physical size can be calculated using the following equation:

-Figures 3, 4 and 5 report experimental PIV results characterizing the vortex centre and radius for the three proposed experimental cases.
+Figures 3, 4 and 5 report experimental PIV results characterizing the vortex center and radius for the three proposed experimental cases.

 If you have something to add to this or is there something else that you think should be added, please email me.

 Earnshaw H. C., Greated C. A. (1998) "Dynamics of ripple bed vortices”, Exp. in Fluids, 25, 265-275, Springer-Verlag.